 The conservative and liberal Alliance parties introduced a budget proposal of their own on Tuesday.
 If the Sweden Democrats do vote with the Alliance, Löfven would be legally obligated to carry out their plans.

-Short of resigning and forcing snap elections — something that hasn’t happened since 1958 — the prime minister could send his budget back to committee for amendments in an attempt to win support from centrist parties.
+Short of stepping down and forcing snap elections — something that hasn’t happened in Sweden since 1958 — the prime minister could send his budget back to committee for amendments in an attempt to win support from centrist parties.

 However, the Center Party and the Christian Democrats, who are ideologically closest to Löfven, rebuffed his overtures earlier this year when he tried to lure them into a coalition.

 Balance of power